jeche/extraparun/README.md

 <a name="pull"/>
 ## Submit a Pull Request
+Pre-steps:  If you know Jessica is not avaliable and you want to be able to keep up with the code in the master branch, do these steps first.
+Pre-step 1: You've already commited your changes, so now your goal is to pull down whatever is on master and merge it with your code.
+Do a `git pull upstream master`.
+If there are merging conflicts, git will let you know.

+Pre-step 2: Merge your code with what's on master.
+So, look at all of the files git has issues with.
+Open them up.
+There will be merging annotations on the file.
+Fix them to match what the code should be and delete the extra merging annotations.
+Save the file.

+Pre-step 3: Once you've done this with all of the files that had conflicts, pull down from upstream again to make sure you didn't miss anything (`git pull upstream master`).
+Now, commit your changes to your local branch (follow the instructions for this above and use a message like "fixed merge issues").
+You should now be able to submit a pull request following the rest of the steps that will not have to be manually merged.

 Step 1: Go to github.com and go to Jessica's master branch.
 Up in the top-ish right side, there is a button that says "Pull Requests".
 Click on that.

 Step 2: Up in the top-ish right side of the new page is a button that says "New Pull Request".
 Click that.